linode/docs/docs/applications/configuration-management/Using-Laravel-Forge-with-Linode.md

 [![Linode API](/docs/assets/configuration-management/server_set_up_with_php_7_1.png)](/docs/assets/configuration-management/server_set_up_with_php_7_1.png)

-Now, the server is active, you will also receive mail from Linode with details of things that has been created.
+When the server is active, you will also receive mail from Linode with details of things that has been created.

 [![Linode API](/docs/assets/configuration-management/mail_from_linode_showing_details_created.png)](/docs/assets/configuration-management/mail_from_linode_showing_details_created.png)